-Every state varies with its requirements for foster licensing, but you will need to complete a specific number of training hours in order to be licensed.
+Every state varies with its requirements for foster licensing, but you will need to complete a specific number of training hours to be licensed.
 This training will help prepare your family for children who have experienced trauma and personal challenges.
-In order to meet the demands of fostering, parents need to possess understanding, compassion, and have knowledge on how to handle their child’s trauma and past issues.
+To meet the demands of fostering, parents need to possess understanding, compassion, and know-how to handle their child’s trauma and past issues.
 Waiting children, who are available for adoption through foster care, are usually older.
-Once a child’s parental rights are terminated, then you will be able to proceed with finalization of your adoption.
+Once a child’s parental rights are terminated, then you will be able to proceed with the finalization of your adoption.

 Pursuing a United States Adoption is a life-changing process.
 We encourage you to read more about the type of adoption you are interested in, whether that is domestic adoption or foster adoption.
 If you still have questions about adoption, contact an adoption professional to learn more.

 Are you ready to pursue adoption?
 Visit Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.